Noitidart/react-native-buttonex/README.md

   * [ ] Small size on iOS (small-bordered is used in App store)
     * https://images.techhive.com/images/article/2015/10/2fa_invitation_screen_ios-100619137-large.png
   * [ ] Maybe medium size on iOS I think this is used in headers
-* [ ] Android only - animate/elevate more on press prop? (default button on android is elevated, and pressing elevates it more && the ripple here is different, on press it elevates but doesnt start ripple until onPressOut, onPressIn it also gets a tinge darker - default is #d6d7d7 but when pressed it goes to #c9caca)
+* [ ] Android only - for raised button, option to animate/elevate more on press prop - not yet implemented as `useNativeDriver` doesn't work with `elevation` yet (default button on android is elevated, and pressing elevates it more && the ripple here is different, on press it elevates but doesnt start ripple until onPressOut, onPressIn it also gets a tinge darker - default is #d6d7d7 but when pressed it goes to #c9caca)
+* loading state
+  * [x] Android (android has no morph antimation) (available in v2)
-* [ ] morph to loading
+  * [ ] iOS
 * [ ] Android - the ripple is not respecting border radius of 2, i think this is bug on RN side though
+* [ ] Android - check what the ripple color should be for the various forms